Leighlinbridge

 It covers the townlands of Leighlin (east bank of the river) and Ballyknockan (west bank).
 The village features narrow winding streets, grey limestone malthouses and castle ruins overlooking a 14th-century bridge across the River Barrow.
 Leighlinbridge has won the National Tidy Towns Competition, has come first in the Barrow Awards, been an overall national winner in Ireland's Green Town 2000, and represented Ireland in the European "Entente Florale" competition in 2001.

 Places of interest

 Leighlinbridge Castle, also called Black Castle, was one of Ireland's earliest Norman castles.
 A 50 ft tall broken castle tower and bawn wall are all that can be seen today.

+The Arboretum Garden Centre is a located a kilometre east of the village at the Leighlinbridge Cross with the N9.

 Leighlinbridge meteorite

 On the night of 28 November 1999, a loud detonation and bright fireball was observed over Carlow for several seconds.
 An elderly lady in Leighlinbridge recovered a fusion crusted individual meteoritic rock on 12 December 1999, and later two more specimens were found.
 It is now officially called the "Leighlinbridge" by the International Meteorite Nomenclature Committee.
 The meteorites, totalled 271.4 grams in weight.